jpbruckler/session-notes/docs/Campaigns/DotMM/Handouts/After Session 16.md

 ### Gwen

+[[Gwenith Serena|Gwen]] found a jeweller that made her a necklace and a circlet of silver and brass shaped like mistletoe in exchange for some of the gems she had.

+During this week she spent a good deal of time outside of the immediate city, preferring the company of nature to the hustle and bustle of a city.
+Leaving the castle and city early in the morning and spending time in the wilderness working on her form with the scimitar and wild shaping into all manner of beasts.

+During one of her excursions she happened upon an old man resting on a stump just off of a deer trail.
+When she approached he introduced himself as [[Gwit'hlan Le Scouzec]], the local druid.
+Gwen and he spoke for several days, and over the course of the conversations she found that there is a Druid Grove in the Barony of Aldwulf that has been without a Druid to keep it for the last 30 years.
+Gwit'hlan had been tending it up until a year ago when it became too much travel for him.

+The grove is ancient, the tree at the center being well over 1,500 years old.
+The old druid is sure that the grove is healthy, but wondered if Gwen would be able to look in on it, as she's been made a Baron of the area.

 ### Maggie

-- [[Tandaleia Deleamintaviglia|Maggie]] was called to Jorlon's study on the third day after the feast.
+[[Tandaleia Deleamintaviglia|Maggie]] was called to Jorlon's study on the third day after the feast.
 When she arrived, [[Jorlon]] smiled at her - a rather uncharacteristic response to her presence.
 On his desk was a box made of a dark wood.
 A likeness of [[Tymora]] had been inlaid on the top of the box in mother of pearl with gold accents.

 Jorlon explained that he had heard of Maggie's request to find a Devotee's Censer to take with her on this new path she had been set upon.
 In the box was the Censer, Jorlon's most prized possession.
 He explained that it was given to him when he set out during his younger years in support of military operations in the region by the then High Priest of the church.

-  "A week ago I would never have dreamed I'd be passing it on to you, of all the Lady's clerics.
-I can't deny though that you have been changed by this business with Sakatha.
+> "A week ago I would never have dreamed I'd be passing it on to you, of all the Lady's clerics.
+I can't deny though that you have been
+> changed by this business with Sakatha.
 You have a purpose about you, and I can think of no better owner for it than you."

 Maggie was moved by the gesture, and insisted on making a donation to the church to the tune of 14,000gp.

 ### Tsakor

-- The chamberlain informed [[Tsakor]] that the man he was looking for had been located already.
-His name was [[Quinn Crewe]], and he could be brought to the castle if Tsakor preferred.
+The chamberlain informed [[Tsakor]] that the man he was looking for had been located already.
+His name is [[Quinn Crewe]], and he could be brought to the castle if Tsakor preferred.
 Otherwise he could be found near the outskirts of town where some temporary lodging had been erected for refugees that had made their way to the city.

+[[Tsakor]] declined to have hiom brought to the castle and instead took a walk through [[Vendare]], making his way to the refugee camp.
+Asking around and with a description of [[Quinn Crewe|Quinn]] he was eventually able to find him.

 ## Chapter 3: The Second Week